nicktrimborn/4/exercises/03/questions.md

 ## 4. How many buffers does the `evil` LKM use?
 List their names, their size and their purpose.
 How is their memory allocated?
+- evil has 2 buffers
+- Input Buffer:
+    - static assigned char array of size 1000 (char = 1 byte)
+    - buffers input to tasklet which stores data to data_storage
+-

 ## 5. How are user-input strings stored inside the module?
 How does the module iterate over this list?
 What's the loop end condition?